GoogleCloudPlatform/cloud-hackathons/hacks/genai-genkit/README.md

     {
         "history": [
             {
-                "sender": "agent",
+                "role": "agent",
-                "message": "How can I help you today" },
+                "content": "How can I help you today" },
             {
-                "sender": "user",
+                "role": "user",
-                "message": "Hi"
+                "content": "Hi"
             }
         ],
         "userProfile": {